owncloud/ocis/docs/adr/0005-api-for-spaces.md

   "webUrl": "url",
   "oCCoOwner": [ { "@odata.type": "microsoft.graph.identitySet" } ]
 }
 ```

-The meaning of the object are in ownClouds context:
+The meaning of the objects in Open Graph API context are:

-1. **id** - a unique ID identifying the space
+1. **id** - a unique ID identifying the space, called Storage Space ID.
 2. **driveType** - describing the type of the space.
 3. **oCDriveStatus** - telling the status (*)
 4. **owner** - an owner object to whom the space belongs